apocalyptech/swh2save/README.md

 DISCLAIMER
 ==========

-This is very pre-alpha, and still in development.
-At the moment it can't do much of use really; time will tell if it gets more fully-functional!
+This is in an alpha state; very much still in development.
+It's starting to get some decent functionality, and it's been awhile since I've generated a corrupt savefile, but definitely don't think this is a finished product!
+Back up your saves and use with caution!

 SteamWorld Heist II CLI Save Editor
 ===================================